jh3nd3rs0n/jargyle/README.md

 data and receive/send the same data (This module is used internally for performing integration testing on the SOCKS client and server API)

-`echo-integration-test`: Maven module for integration tests for the echo API and the SOCKS client and server API

 `echo-performance-test`: Maven module for performance tests for the echo API and the SOCKS client and server API (The results can be found in `echo-performance-test/target/performance-results/`)

 `jargyle-cli`: Maven module for the Jargyle command line interface API

-`jargyle-cli-integration-test`: Maven module for integration tests for the Jargyle command line interface API

 `jargyle-client`: Maven module for the SOCKS client API